sdclibbery/bmt/README.md

 x Display rate limiting
-x Support selecting different symbol as cmd line param x Velocity tracking
+x Support selecting different symbol as cmd line param x Velocity tracking x Look at tracking buy/sell 'push' indicators x Use trade ws feed x Show average buy/sell velocity over various timescales
+* Log order fills
+* Retry 'system overloaded' errors (or whatever they're called now)
+* Need to use appropriate rounding when creating/modifying orders in other symbols x Get tick size x Use it for rounding
+ * Need to calculate qty different for other symbols: need to use BTC->USD price to calculate qty ??
+Need to understand first; numbers aren't adding up
+ * Should use half of available wallet balance, not half of total
 * Support/resistance levels
  * Can set support/resistance level and move up/down
  * When price moves outside level, open a position with a market order